-Asian Development Outlook 2014: Fiscal Policy for Inclusive Growth
+Asian Development Outlook (ADO) 2014: Fiscal Policy for Inclusive Growth

 Developing countries in Asia will extend their steady economic growth in 2014 as higher demand from recovering advanced economies will be dampened somewhat by moderating growth in the People’s Republic of China.

 Developing Asia is expected to extend its steady growth.
 The region's growth is projected to edge up from 6.1% in 2013 to 6.2% in 2014 and 6.4% in 2015.
 Moderating growth in the People's Republic of China (PRC) as its economy adjusts to more balanced growth will offset to some extent the stronger demand expected from the industrial countries as their economies recover.

 Risks to the outlook have eased and are manageable.
 The monetary policy shift in the United States (US) may invite some volatility ahead in financial markets, albeit mitigated by accommodative monetary policy in Japan and the euro area.
 The regional growth outlook depends on continued recovery in the major industrial economies and on the PRC managing to contain internal credit growth smoothly.